ElRoy-A/Google-Clone/README.md

 # Google-Clone
-Clone of Google homepage using CSS
+Practice Project - clone of Google homepage using CSS